valentim7/challenge_IMAB5/README.md

 ```
 #### 2. Add all files from this repository to your project folder.

-Once step 2 is done, install the necessary packages from the `requirements.txt` file.
+Install the necessary packages from the `requirements.txt` file.
 This can be performed through the command
 below:

 ```